lazyhamster/Observer/src/patches/readme.txt

-Files in this directory are modified source of 7-zip 4.65
+Files in this directory contain information on patches to 3-rd party libraries.